 In 2013, after implementation of the Universal Healthcare program, service coverage has increased significantly and rapidly from 29.5% of the population in 2010, to about 40% by the end of 2012 and up to 99.9% by 2014.

-Improving the likelihood of people using health services when sick,
+Improving the likelihood of people using health services when sick

 On average, there are 4.0 outpatient visits per capita per year in 2016 compared to just 2.3 in 2012, and hospitalization rates have seen a steady increase from 11.3 in 2012 to 13.3 in 2016, which largely is explained by the introduction of UHC program, which offered coverage to a vast number of people in Georgia who were previously uninsured.
 The largest increase in using health services among those who reported being ill occurred among lower and middle-income household.